 - Environmental responsibility: We take conscious steps to care about the health of our environment.
 This means maintaining natural areas for a healthy ecosystem, planting habitat strips, efficient and thoughtful water use, encouraging diverse populations of beneficial insects, and more.

 - Fair wages for Farm Workers: We pay our employees a fair wage that includes additional benefits.
 This year we’re paying our employees $9.00 to $14.00 (these are their base wages).
-Workers are also provided lunch several days a week and receive farm produce weekly.
-A few employees with more responsibilities also receive additional benefits such as vacation time, fruit, or eggs.
+Workers are also provided lunch and receive farm produce weekly.
+A few employees with more responsibilities also receive additional benefits such as vacation time or additional produce.
 We appreciate the people who work here and want them to be happy!

 If you’re comparing CSA farms and cost is the deciding factor, please consider that each farm is different; Each has their own set of values.
 Do these values match yours?
 Ask questions!